emergenitro/ysws-domain/README.md

 Creating a unique website helps you:

 - **Express Creativity**: Showcase your unique ideas and design skills.
-- **Learn Web Development**: Gain hands-on experience with HTML, CSS, and JavaScript.
+- **Learn Web Development**: Gain hands-on experience with HTML, CSS, JavaScript, or any frontend and backend you want!
 - **Build a Digital Portfolio**: Create a project to add to your portfolio.

 We understand finances might be a barrier to setup your own website and we don't want that, so, we will pay for your domain!